 A big obstacle to operational excellence in the clinical laboratory is inadequate staff leadership and managerial skills.
 This certificate program introduces the theory and practical applications of effective leadership.
 It also concentrates on developing the knowledge and abilities to run a laboratory efficiently and effectively by focusing on skills in leadership, time management, personnel management, team development, motivation, and strategic thinking and planning.
 It is offered for laboratory professionals who want to contribute to successful operations and, at the same time, improve their training, their job satisfaction and career opportunities.
 By adopting strategic thinking, embracing innovation, and investing in change, laboratory staff can contribute to patient satisfaction, reduced staff turnover, and improved laboratory performance.

 This program is composed of six courses listed below.
-Each course can be completed online in approximately 1-2 hours and contains a lecture, slides and transcripts, and a quiz.
-Some include recommended readings.
-Enrollees can communicate questions or comments using the program discussion board.
+Each course can be completed online in approximately 1-2 hours and contains a lecture, resources and a quiz.

 Richard Tully, PhD, Louisiana State University, Baton Rouge, LA